sitchlerj/gainesvilleteam3/README.md

 *Format(s): .Rmd

-Details for iii) Python Scripts
+Details for iii) Google Colab Scripts
 ---------------------------------------
-Includes the Python code to replicate the maps of Gainesville.
+Includes the Python, JavaScript, and HTML code to replicate the maps of Gainesville.

 *Format(s): .ipynb